Dietes

 Dietes butcheriana, Ricky Taylor, iNaturalist, CC BY-NCDietes butcheriana, Ricky Taylor, iNaturalist, CC BY-NCDietes butcheriana, Ricky Taylor, iNaturalist, CC BY-NCDietes butcheriana, Sharon Louw, iNaturalist, CC BY-NC

 Dietes flavida Oberm., known as the Fan Woodiris is an evergreen rhizomatous perennial native to KwaZulu-Natal and the Northern Provinces of South Africa and to Swaziland where it grows in rocky areas and thicket.
 The grey-green leaves are in a fan.
 It has pale yellow to cream flowers with darker yellow to orange-brown markings and flowers September-January.
+Height range: 50-70 cm.
 Flowers are short lived, opening late afternoon, earlier on overcast days.
 The fruit is a hanging, oval capsule.
 Flower photos from iNaturalist taken by gerhardmalan in November in Mpumalanga and photos of leaves by Troos van der Merwe shared under a CC BY-NC license.

 Dietes flavida, gerhardmalan, iNaturalist, CC BY-NCDietes flavida, gerhardmalan, iNaturalist, CC BY-NCDietes flavida, Troos van der Merwe, iNaturalist, CC BY-NC

 Dietes grandiflora N.E.Br. is an evergreen perennial with a creeping rhizome and sword shaped leaves.
 It is a popular garden plant with white flowers with a yellow median mark in the lower half and violet style branches.
 Unlike D. iridioides which has fleeting flowers, each flower lasts several days.
+Height: to 1.5 m.
 It is found on forest margins, in bush or rock outcrops, in the Eastern Cape.
 Photos by Mary Sue Ittner of the flower and a clump growing in a commercial area that blooms much of the year.
 The last two photos taken at the Kei River Mouth in the Eastern Cape by Cameron McMaster.

 Dietes grandiflora, Mary Sue IttnerDietes grandiflora, Mary Sue IttnerDietes grandiflora, Mary Sue IttnerDietes grandiflora, Kei River mouth, Cameron McMasterDietes grandiflora, Kei River mouth, Cameron McMaster